OpenBallast/ballast/README.md

 curl "https://mcp.openballast.org/lookup?question=Where+was+Douglas+Adams+born%3F&level=5"
 ```

 The hosted endpoint is a demo.
+It runs on Cloudflare Free Tier that you can host yourself.
 The real downloads live on Hugging Face.

 ## Docs